open-resources/dash_curriculum/tutorial/part4/chapter12.md

 [![enter image description here][27]][27]

 In order to add more flexibility to the gradient effect of the background color, you'll have to resort to the `style` attribute.
-As an example, you can set a background color that transitions from white to grey from the right to the left with:
+As an example, you can set a background color that transitions from white to grey from the left to the right with:

 ```python
 style={"background": "linear-gradient(90deg, white, grey"}
 ```

- `linear-gradient` sets the gradient method, while `90deg` sets the direction.
-[Other alternatives][28] for `linear` are `radial` and `conic`.
-And other options for `90` in `90deg` can be whatever you would like.
+ `linear` in `linear-gradient` sets the gradient method.
+[Other alternatives][28] are `radial` and `conic`. `90` in `90deg` sets the direction through the degrees of the angle of the transition direction.
+Other options for `90` can be whatever you would like.

 #### 12.4.8 Code snippet 2